deponte-designer/Coding-Quiz/README.md

 - Dynamically updated HTML and CSS powered by JavaScript
 - High scores stored locally for user comparison
 - Clean, polished, and responsive user interface

+## Usage

+- Click the "Start Quiz" button to begin the coding quiz.
+- Answer each multiple-choice question within the time limit.
+- Receive immediate feedback on your answers.
+- View your final score and save your initials to compare high scores.

+## Contributing

+Contributions are welcome!